boshenren/boshenren.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year master's student jointly trained by [Tibet University](https://www.utibet.edu.cn/) and [Wuhan Botanical Garden, Chinese Academy of Sciences](https://www.wbgcas.cn/).<br>
+I'm a third-year master's student in Global Change Ecology, specializing in Vegetation Remote Sensing.
+I'm jointly trained by [Tibet University](https://www.utibet.edu.cn/) and [Wuhan Botanical Garden, Chinese Academy of Sciences](https://www.wbgcas.cn/).<br>
 Advisor: Assoc.
 Prof. [Qinghu Jiang](https://people.ucas.ac.cn/~0070769)

-  The rapid development of mobile positioning and computing technologies has led to massive *Geographic Big Data*, creating unprecedented opportunities for *Urban Sensing*.
-My research utilizes *geographic big data* (especially trajectory data) to address problems in *human mobility* and *complex urban transport systems* by developing innovative *geospatial analytical methods*.

-  My research is devoted to addressing three main characteristics of geographic big data: **High-dimensional**, **Non-linear**, and **High-dynamic**.
-  - *High-dimensional*: We combine **GIScience methods** with **Tensor Theory** to deal with high-dimensional spatio-temporal field data.
-  - *Non-linear*: We combine **GIScience methods** with **Deep Learning** (e.g., Transformer) to reveal the intrinsic structure of complex spatio-temporal data.
-  - *High-dynamic*: We break through the two-point form (origin-destination) for flow characterization and innovatively propose **Path Flow**.
+The escalating global biodiversity and climate crises demand urgent action in ecosystem protection, restoration, and management.
+Traditional field research alone cannot keep pace with the rapid and widespread changes occurring in our ecosystems.
+Remote sensing, particularly hyperspectral technology, offers a powerful solution for frequent and continuous monitoring of ecosystems and their biodiversity across vast areas.

+My research harnesses the potential of multi-scale hyperspectral remote sensing to advance our understanding of plant diversity, functional traits, and ecosystem dynamics from a spectral perspective.
+By leveraging near-ground UAV-based hyperspectral imaging and plant spectroscopy , we aim to develop innovative methods for remote biodiversity monitoring and ecosystem assessment.

-## 🏷️ Research interest:
+## 🏷️ Research interests:
-  * 👫 Human Mobility
-  * 🌏 Geographic Information Science
-  * 🏙️ Urban Informatics
-  * 🚕 Intelligent Transportation Systems
+* 🌿 Vegetation Remote Sensing
+* 📡 Hyperspectral Remote Sensing
+* 🦋 Biodiversity and Ecosystem Functions
+* 🍃 Plant Functional Traits

 ## 👇 *What's New*!
   * 📄 December 2023.
 Check our new publication: ***Diagnosing Urban Traffic Anomalies by Integrating Geographic Knowledge and Tensor Theory*** in *GIScience & Remote Sensing*! [[Paper](https://doi.org/10.1080/15481603.2023.2290347)]